jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 With the reduced-palette WebP, you can start to see the effects of palette reduction, especially in the elf's hat.

-The lossy WebP is pretty blurry, and suffers from colour artefacts.
-WebP always halves the resolution of the colour data, unlike JPEG and AVIF where this is optional.
-However, WebP has a feature called "Sharp YUV" which tries to reduce the impact of the colour reduction.
-It generally works pretty well, but also causes the colour artefacts seen here.
+The lossy WebP is pretty blurry, and suffers from colour artefacts, which are a side-effect of "Sharp YUV".

 The AVIF has really clean colours, but some blurring, and even changes some of the shapes a bit – the circle looks almost octagonal due to the edge detection.
 But c'mon, 12 Kb!